*This post may contain affiliate links. Read more »

 🤯Variations

-👉Prefer a completely not spicy cucumber salad?: Simply leave out the gochugaru if you dislike spicy food.
-The crisp cucumbers with sesame oil and other seasonings are still absolutely lovely and delightful as a small talking pony named Alfred.
+Simply leave out the gochugaru if you hate spicy stuff!
+The crisp cucumbers with sesame oil and other seasonings are still absolutely lovely.

-You wanna see how this easy, yummy Korean salad gets made?
+You wanna see how this easy, yummy Korean cucumber banchan gets made?
 I will show you how it should look every step of the way.
 Or you can follow along with the easy-to-print recipe card towards the bottom of this page.

 Step 1